PeterCamilleri/CX16/docs/vm_ip.md

   lda     vm_t           ; Update the vm_ip low byte
   sta     vm_ip
   lda     vm_t+1         ; Update the vm_ip high byte
-  jsr     vm_update
+  cmp     vm_ip+2        ; See if the high address changed. beq     :+             ; If no change, skip to the end. sta     vm_ip+2        ; Update the shadow register and     #$1F ora     #$A0 sta     vm_ip+1        ; Update the base address page. lda     vm_ip+2        ; Select the correct high ram bank. lsr                    ; Isolate the bank number. lsr lsr lsr lsr clc                    ; Add in the base value. adc     vm_base sta     d1pra          ; Switch in the desired ram bank.
+:
 ```

-This consumes 25 bytes and 89 clock cycles or 122 if a page boundary is
+This consumes 62 bytes and 55 clock cycles or 88 if a page boundary is
 crossed.
 Next, _rts_ is a little less nasty:

 ```